The Deadliest States for Teen Drivers

-America's roads are a dangerous place for teen drivers, with 6,376 motorists between 16 and 19 years old dying as a result of traffic accidents from 2013 to 2017.
-However, some areas of the country proved to be much more deadly than others, with the five deadliest states accounting for a disproportionate amount of deaths relative to their populations.
-These states— Kentucky, Mississippi, North Carolina, Montana and West Virginia—were the site of 10% of teen driver deaths while only being home to 6% of the nation’s licensed drivers 19 years old or younger.
+America's roads are a dangerous place for teen drivers, with 6,376 motorists aged 16 to 19 dying as a result of traffic crashes from 2013 to 2017.
+Some areas of the country were worse than others, with the five deadliest states accounting for a disproportionate number of deaths relative to their populations.
+These states — Kentucky, Mississippi, North Carolina, Montana and West Virginia — had 10% of teen driver deaths, though they had only 6% of the nation’s licensed teen drivers.

-Our study also found that teenage male drivers were more than 2.5 times as likely to be killed in a car accident than their female counterparts.
-Additionally, we determined that the summer months are the most deadly time of year for this demographic—with nearly 30% of fatalities occurring from June to August.
+Our study found that teenage male drivers were more than 2.5 times as likely to die in a car crash than their female counterparts.
+Additionally, we determined that summer is the most deadly time of year for this demographic — with nearly 30% of fatalities occurring from June to August.

 3.47 annual teen driver deaths per 10,000 licensed teen drivers